iankoulski/gitlab/README.md

 ## Initial Login

-Once the GitLab instance is fully initialized, you may navigate to GITLAB_EXTERNAL_URL as configured in .env.
-If you are running the project locally, you can navigate to http://localhost and you will be redirected.
+Once the GitLab instance is fully initialized (see ./logs.sh), you may navigate to GITLAB_EXTERNAL_URL as shown by the ./run.sh or ./status.sh script.
+If you are running the project locally in docker, you can navigate to http://localhost and you will be redirected automatically.

 <p align="center"><img alt="GitLab Initial Login" src="https://github.com/iankoulski/gitlab/raw/master/doc/img/screenshot-gitlab-login1.png" width="90%" align="center"/></p>